-The couple will live in The Munday Garden Club met at 10 a. m.
-Tuesday, The rehearsal dinner was May 3, at the home of Mrs. hosted by the bridegroom's W. E. Braly, going from parents in the Community there to Copper Breaks Center Friday evening, May State Park.
+The Munday Garden Club met at 10 a. m.
+Tuesday, The rehearsal dinner was May 3, at the home of Mrs. hosted by the bridegroom's parents in the Community W. E. Braly, going from there to Copper Breaks Center Friday evening, May State Park.